Madeleine, Maddy and Midge- a lesson plan on how to combat negative thinking- Part 1

 Subscribe to the updates of the website to find out how I´m going to follow up this lesson and of course learn other positive ways that I use to empower my students.

 I am going to run my first workshop called EMPOWERING STUDENTS at Edyoufest this August.
 This year´s theme of the educational festival is Psychology and Language Learning so I will be happy to share how I use positive psychology to empower my students.
-If you fancy spending a few days in beautiful Street, England, you can find more details about Edyoufest here.

 Have a relaxing weekend,